 How to respond to disrespect

-Key message: There are many types of disrespectful behavior.
+Key message: There are many different types of disrespectful behavior.
 Every situation requires its own response.
+If possible, we should avoid contact with disrespectful people.
+When they realize that we remain calm and avoid them, this is what annoys them the most.

 This is the continuation of the text on Learn-Study-Work "What is Respect?".